 I’ve recently read some oversimplified advice by searching to see if you can paint over stain.
 You should ask a pro who has done it dozens of times: yes, it is out of the ordinary, but it’s not rocket science.

 A one-minute video at the end of this post explains the basic problem: all stains bleed.
 Special paint primer stops the bleeding.

 If you have to spray, you should wear a respirator.
 It’s a complex world to figure out, but I have explained it with my top pick, but people seem to prefer the the big dog, the full face mask respirator.
 Safety first.

 - Prepare the wood.
-If necessary, wash with TSP to remove oils and dirt
+If necessary, wash with my go-to product to remove oils and dirt

 - Fill holes and then de-gloss/sand the wood

-- Prime with stain blocking primer.
-Our favourite for most cases is Kilz Original.
+- Prime with stain-blocking primer.
+Our favorite for most cases is Kilz Original.

 - Repair with filler and/or caulk

 We will get to wood refinishing, but first this…

 Can you paint over stain on interior walls?